adlard07/Federated-Learning-in-Medical-Assistance/README.md

 3. **Location-Based Hospital Search:** Offers a search bar where users can input their location to receive a list of the top 20 hospitals nearby for testing related to the predicted disease.

+## Description
+The Federated Disease Prediction System is an innovative project that leverages deep learning models to predict diseases based on medical images.
+By aggregating multiple models from diverse sources, the system enhances prediction accuracy and reliability.
+Furthermore, it offers a user-friendly search bar feature where individuals can input their location to receive a curated list of the top 20 hospitals nearby for disease testing and consultation.
+This system aims to streamline the disease prediction process and provide users with convenient access to healthcare services based on their predicted health conditions.

+## Methodology
+1. **Data Collection:** Gather a diverse dataset of medical images related to various diseases for training the deep learning models.

+2. **Model Development:** Develop individual deep learning models for disease prediction using TensorFlow and PyTorch, ensuring high accuracy and performance.

+3. **Model Aggregation:** Aggregate the individual models from different sources to create global models that combine the strengths of each, resulting in enhanced prediction capabilities.

+4. **User Interface Development:** Create a user-friendly interface using Flask to allow users to upload medical images, view predicted diseases, and utilize the location-based search functionality.

+5. **Location-Based Hospital Search:** Implement a search feature that integrates with location data to recommend the top 20 hospitals nearby based on the user's input for further testing and consultation.

+6. **Testing and Validation:** Conduct rigorous testing to validate the accuracy and efficiency of the deep learning models and the overall system functionality.

+7. **Deployment:** Deploy the system on a server to make it accessible to users, ensuring scalability and reliability for real-world usage.

+By following this methodology, the Federated Disease Prediction System aims to deliver a comprehensive and user-centric solution for disease prediction and healthcare access.

 ## Installation
 To run this project locally, follow these steps:
 1. Clone the repository from GitHub.